paulrobertlloyd/paulrobertlloyd-v3/source/journal/_posts/entries/2010-02-12-logo_spotting.markdown

 Finally, if we are to talk about 'M' shaped containing identities, then I can't leave without mentioning my favourite identity project of last year for the [City of Melbourne][9], which frankly blows MTV's mediocre efforts clean out of the water.
 Aren't these just fantastic?

-{% figure City of Melbourne logo variations. %}
+{% figure "City of Melbourne logo variations" %}
 ![](/assets/images/2010/02/cityofmelbournevariations.png)
 {% endfigure %}